Sense about Science ? equipping people to make sense of science and evidence

 The VoYS network

-The network consists of hundreds of early career researchers who want to stand up for science in public discussions.
+The network consists of over 1500 early career researchers, engineers, scientists and medics who want to stand up for science in public discussions.
 VoYS members tackle misconceptions, challenge pseudoscientific product claims and respond to misinformation in all kinds of media.

 VoYS members also encourage other early career researchers to get involved, sending the message that it is important for scientists to stand up for science in public discussion and that you don't need to wait until the end of your career to do so.